Fulkssie/start.gg-Upset-Tracker/README.md

 ### Issues
 - ## Start.gg documentation is not very good
   - Essentially I did trial and error to get what I needed.
+- ## Code suddenly returned Error 403: Forbidden
+  - Swapped from GraphQL to Requests, which fixed the error.
+Genuinely not sure what broke it.
+- ## Had issues pushing to repo
+  - had to rebase